The future is here. Sort of.

 ASUS’s Wi-Fi 8 demo: Impressive real-world results

-In addition to the NeoCore, ASUS also demoed Wi-Fi 8’s real-world performance at the show using circuit boards based on the standard’s draft specification to represent both sides of a Wi-Fi 8 connection.
+In addition to the NeoCore, ASUS also demoed Wi-Fi 8’s real-world performance using circuit boards based on the standard’s draft specification to represent both sides of a Wi-Fi 8 connection.
 The result?
 A clear improvement compared to Wi-Fi 7 in real-world scenarios.

 Some context: Wi-Fi 8 doesn’t aim to exceed Wi-Fi 7 in theoretical bandwidth.
 Instead, it focuses on connection quality.
-In other words, it’s meant to yield faster real-world performance within the theoretical ceiling speeds specified by Wi-Fi 7 than Wi-Fi 7 hardware can.
+In other words, it’s designed to yield faster real-world performance than Wi-Fi 7 hardware can within the theoretical ceiling speeds specified by Wi-Fi 7.

 ASUS’s demo showed just that: its Wi-Fi 8 draft hardware could deliver up to 2X higher mid-range throughput, 2X broader IoT coverage, and up to 6X lower latency via smarter multi-AP/multi-client operation than Wi-Fi 7 with similar specs.